|Photo by MindOnFire

 and training officers to "watch their buddies."
 Experience shows this doesn't work.
 They need to be watching themselves!

 And how do they do this?
-Through one important element
+Through one important

-of our program that we call, "The Mental Health Check."
+element of our program that we call, "The Mental Health Check."

-What is the annual mental
+What is the annual

-Simply put, this is an annual process
+Developed in 2006, this is an annual

-the same way one visits a doctor for an annual physical or a dentist for a cleaning and check for cavities and other problems.
+in the same way one visits a doctor for an annual physical or a dentist for a cleaning and check for cavities and other problems.

 The most critical component of the mental health check program is that it be voluntary and that confidentiality

 be guaranteed, even if it involves seeing a caregiver known only to the officer.
 Any department that tries to "mandate"

 such a program will fail, we guarantee.